 Amortizable Bond Premium.
 If a U.S. holder purchases the Notes offered hereby at a "premium" equal to the excess of the U.S. holder's purchase price over its stated principal amount (excluding any amount attributable to pre-issuance accrued interest described above), then the U.S. holder generally may elect to amortize the premium over the remaining term of the Notes on a constant yield method as an offset to interest when includible in income under the U.S. holder's regular accounting method.
 Any amortized amount of the premium for a taxable year generally will be treated first as a reduction of interest on the Notes includible in the U.S. holder's gross income in such taxable year to the extent thereof, then as a deduction allowed in that taxable year to the extent of the U.S. holder's prior interest inclusions on the Notes, and finally as a carryforward allowable against the U.S. holder's future interest inclusions on the Notes.
 If a U.S. holder makes this election, the U.S. holder will be required to reduce the U.S. holder's adjusted tax basis in the Notes by the amount of the premium amortized.
-An election to amortize premium on a constant yield method will also apply to all other taxable debt instruments held or subsequently acquired by a U.S. holder on or after the first day of the first taxable year for which the election is made.
+An election to amortize premium on a constant yield method will also apply to all other taxable debt instruments held or subsequently acquired by a U.S. holder or or after the first day of the first taxable year for which the election is made.
 Such an election may not be revoked without the consent of the IRS.
-If a U.S. holder does not elect to amortize the premium, the amount of premium will be included in the U.S. holder's tax basis in the U.S. holder's Notes and will decrease the gain or increase the loss otherwise recognized upon the disposition of the U.S. holder's Notes.
-Therefore, if a U.S. holder does not elect to amortize premium and holds a Note to maturity, the U.S. holder generally will be required to treat the premium as capital loss when the Note matures.
+If a U.S. holder does not elect to amortize the premium, the amount of premium will be included in the U.S. holder's tax basis in the U.S. holder does not elect amortize the premium and holds a Note to maturity, the U.S. holder generally will be required to treat the premium as capital loss when the Note matures.
 U.S. holders should consult their own tax advisors about this election.